divart/how-it-works-laravel-middleware/readme.md

 ## Source Files Description

-This repository contains a simple code example that demonstrates how middleware works.
+This repository contains a simple code example that demonstrates how middleware works, as well as an example of using middleware in Laravel.

+#### PHP Example

 To run the example code that demonstrates how the middleware works, run:

     php ./example.php

 Play around with this script to see how various changes might affect how the middleware executes.

-## Laravel Sample
+#### Laravel Example

+To run the Laravel example:

 - Install dependencies with `composer install`
-- Run built in server with `php artisan serve`
+- Run the built in server with `php artisan serve`

 ------